Knowing how to help a dog with anxiety is crucial when it comes to giving your canine family member the quality of life he truly deserves.

 However, compared to other types of dog anxiety, this one usually goes away when your dog recovers from sickness.

-This type of anxiety in dogs is often set off by a traumatic event or memory involving a specific place, person, or animal where a dog could have suffered an injury, experienced pain or some other distressing incident.
+This type of anxiety is often set off by a traumatic event or memory involving a specific place, person, or animal where a dog could have suffered an injury, experienced pain, or some other distressing incident.

-Now that we’ve finished walking through the causes of anxiety in dogs, let’s discuss the symptoms that you need to look out for…
+Now that we’ve finished walking through the causes of dog anxiety, let’s discuss the symptoms that you need to look out for…

-The following are the most common indicators of anxiety in dogs:
+The following are the most common indicators that your pooch is anxious:

 Loss of appetite